MyTradeCoin/smart-contracts/README.md

 * Standard: ERC20
 * Decimals: 18

-## Instructions
+## Investor instructions

 1. Get an ERC20 compatible wallet.
 DO NOT use your exchange wallet.
-2. Register for our sale in our website: http://mytradecoin.io/
+2. Register for our sale in our website: http://mytradetoken.io
 3. Accept our terms of sale agreement and whitepaper terms
 4. Send your investment in ETH to the contract address provided after your identity has been checked
 5. We recommend you use GAS 280000, Wei 50